magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Extras/sessions_and_cookies.md

+*Note: This bonus topic was last checked in Spring 2016, and has not been reviewed for Fall 2016; some edits to procedures may be needed.*
+---
 Working with Laravel's authentication system is a bit of a black box.
 With a few simple method invocations you can build a fully functioning login system, without really understanding how it's working.

 Given this, let's open the box and take a closer look at how the system works, specifically the relationship between __Cookies__, __Sessions__ and the `users` table in the database.